Neurology

 EMG is most often used when people have symptoms of weakness and examination shows impaired muscle strength.
 It can help to tell the difference between problems with a muscle versus problems with the nerves supplying the muscle.

 Cerebral Spinal Fluid (CSF) is the fluid that surrounds the brain and spinal cord.
 It is often helpful when diagnosing certain conditions to examine this fluid for cells and chemicals/proteins.
-A lumbar puncture allows the doctor to examine the content and pressure of this fluid.
+A lumbar puncture also allows the doctor to examine the pressure of this fluid.

 A doctor performs the test in the following manner: